garyhurtz/Flask-Locales/README.md

 # API

-## Methods
+## Properties

 ### *current*

 Get the name of the current locale.
-Note that this is a property, not a method.

 At the start of each request, Locales checks the *session* to see if a locale has been set.
 If not (such as on the first request of a new session) the extension attempts to find the best match based on browser settings.
 If a best match cannot be identified, the default locale (as specified in the application config) is used.
 This behavior ensures that *current* always stores a valid locale.

+### *next*

+Return the name of the next locale, as defined in application config.
+This is useful in applications that use *toggle()* to iterate through available locales.

-### *set(locale)*
+### *default*

-Set the current locale.

-*locale* is the name of the locale to use going forward, and is stored on the session so that it used on requests that follow.
+Return the name of the default locale

+## Methods

 ### *toggle()*

 Transition to the next locale, in the order defined in the application configuration.
-Convenient if you use a simple toggle button to cycle through locales.
+Convenient if you use a simple toggle button to iterate through available locales.

 ### *render_template(template_name_or_list, static_context=None, \**context)*